 Diagnosis of Glaucoma

-Individuals at high risk for glaucoma should have a dilated pupil eye examination at least every two years.
+Individuals at high risk for glaucoma should have a dilated pupil eye examination at least every one to two years.
 Eye doctors use several tests to detect glaucoma; these tests include:

 Tonometry measures the pressure inside the eye.
 Examples of tonometers include: 1) The air puff or noncontact tonometer emits a puff of air.
 Eye pressure is measured by the eye's resistance to the air.
 2) The applanation tonometer touches the eye's surface after the eye has been numbed, and measures the amount of pressure necessary to flatten the cornea.
 This is the most sensitive tonometer, but a clear, regularly-shaped, cornea is needed for it to function properly.
 3) The electronic indentation method measures pressure by directly contacting anesthetized eyes with a digital pen-like instrument.